divyap3009/MERN-CRUD/README.md

 3. **Set up MongoDB:** Ensure MongoDB is installed and running locally or configure connection to a remote MongoDB instance.
 4. **Start the Development Server:** `npm start` to run both the client-side React application and the server-side Express.js API.
 5. **Access the Application:** Open your web browser and navigate to `http://localhost:3000` to use the application.

-### Deployment:

-The application is deployed and accessible at https://mern-crudd.onrender.com

 ### Contributions: